-The LCFS will work with key colleagues and stakeholders to investigate all allegations of fraud in accordance with NHSCFA standards.
+The LCFS will work with key colleagues and stakeholders to investigate all allegations of fraud in accordance with NHSCFA standards and seek to apply criminal and civil sanctions, where appropriate.
 The LCFS has authority to establish such investigations as deemed necessary, without reference to managers responsible for the area in which dishonesty is suspected.